enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/mana.md

 <|glyph@trickster:templates|trick-id=trickster:battery_creation,title=Ploy of the Moon Watcher|>

-[slot] ->
+[slot], [slot] ->

 ---

-Creates a Knot of the type of the given item, using amethyst if no slot is provided.
+Creates a Knot of the type of the given item using a Glass Block.
+Uses amethyst if no slot is provided.

 ;;;;;